-Control determines which instruction queue to put the instruction in (IQ in the diagram) and which operation to perform (Op).
+The control logic determines which instruction queue to put the instruction in (IQ in the diagram) and which operation to perform (Op).
 (The diagram only shows one instruction queue.)
 The reorder buffer provides a unique number associated with the new ROB entry, ROB #, this is used during WB.

-1.2.3 Stage: Q, Instruction Queue
+1.2.3 Stages: Q, Instruction Queue; RR, Register Read